The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

 Now that we have made these definitions, we may proceed with our result.

-\begin{theorem} Consider a graph consisting of $p$ disjoint paths between two vertices $u$ and $v$ with the property that every path with an odd number of edges between $u$ and $v$ has at least 5 edges.
+\begin{theorem} Consider a generalized Theta graph consisting of $p$ disjoint paths between two vertices $u$ and $v$ with the property that every path with an odd number of edges between $u$ and $v$ has at least 5 edges.
 For such a graph, Player 1 has a winning strategy when there is an odd number of total edges and Player 2 has a winning strategy when there is an even number of total edges. \end{theorem}

-\begin{proof} This strategy will be completed in cases regarding the the total number of edges and the opponent's move.
-Note that while a game may go from Subcase A to Subcase B, the opposite may not happen.
+\begin{proof} The winning strategy will be described based on the the total number of edges and the opponent's moves.
+Note that while a game may change from Case I.1 to Case I.2, the opposite may not happen.